Irish Wolfhound Health Issues

 Lifespan Optimization

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of heart disease, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Irish Wolfhounds are prone to.
+Watch for early signs of heart disease, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Irish Wolfhounds are prone to.

 Long-term health outcomes correlate most strongly with the basics done well: appropriate nutrition, regular exercise, dental care, and preventive veterinary visits. for your companion.